-In forty years of camping I’ve seen the canteen replaced by the plastic water bottle.
+In forty years of camping I’ve seen the canteen replaced by the plastic water bottles like these Nalgene water bottles.
 Canteens (remember them?) were opaque, narrow mouthed, heavy and had a metallic taste with overtones of whatever drink mix one last used.
 Washing them out thoroughly was hit-or miss because you couldn’t see inside.
 I did not like canteens.

 My first wide-mouthed Nalgene bottle was really kind of miraculous.
 I could see how much water it contained; I could wash it out thoroughly, and it never ever leaked.
 Most of the folks I know use ‘Nalgene’ as a generic name for water bottle the same way people call cellophane tape ‘scotch tape’.